Fortuna reports consolidated financial results for the third quarter 2017

-- AISC* per ounce of payable silver of $7.56
+- AISC1 per ounce of payable silver was $6.1

-* All-in sustaining cash cost is net of by-product credits for gold, lead and zinc
+1 All-in sustaining cash cost is net of by-product credits for gold, lead and zinc (Non-GAAP financial measure)

 Third quarter consolidated financial results